My Client Resigned From the White House. It's Time for Trump to Think About His Children and Do the Same

 The BuzzFeed report that former Trump personal lawyer Michael Cohen has told investigators that, after the election, President Trump instructed him to lie to Congress has raised new calls for impeachment.
 But impeachment is far from the only concern Trump should consider now.

 On one hand, Cohen is merely providing potential testimony of what most keen observers assumed to be true.
-There could be no doubt that in January 2017, when Cohen met with a Russian oligarch to discuss lifting U.S. sanctions on Russia, Cohen was still taking orders from the boss, and there could be no doubt he would not testify to Congress about his work without first discussing the matter with his client.
+There could be no doubt that Cohen was still taking orders from the boss when he testified to Congress about a negotiation regarding a Trump real estate deal in Moscow — or that he would do so without first discussing the matter with Trump, his client.
 Even less surprising were the Trump tweets and current Trump lawyer Rudy Giuliani interviews that called Cohen a liar.

 But what is new is the BuzzFeed revelation that Special Counsel Robert Mueller has not just Cohen’s testimony but documentary evidence (the story mentions “internal company emails, text messages, and a cache of other documents”) and witness corroboration that not only the President, but others in his family — specifically his children, Ivanka and Donald Trump, Jr. — knew the details of Cohen’s secret dealings with Russia on behalf of Trump.
 Therefore, the family members knew his testimony was false and had what BuzzFeed describes as “deep involvement” in the discussions with Russia — a subject they’ve denied in the past.
 BuzzFeed writes that Cohen had “extensive discussions” with the family members.
 The outlet’s two unnamed law enforcement sources said he gave them “very detailed updates.”
 If this is true, it is their criminal exposure that increases the pressure on Trump exponentially.